usegalaxy-eu/website/freiburg/services.md

 - Thursday:   HiC data analysis, Methyl-C data analysis
 - Friday:     Bring your own data, exercises

-Topice usually are selected from desired topics of the applicants.
+We have more training material for various topics to teach, e.g. Transcriptomics, Metabolomics, Metagenomics, Proteomics, Genome Annotation, Variant Calling, ... .
+Topics usually are selected from desired topics of the applicants.

 All workshops are announced on our [events page](https://galaxyproject.eu/freiburg/events).
 Registrations are possible through our website.